-Stressful events such as violence, war, or natural disasters, as well as humiliation and social injustice, can traumatize children and young people.
-Terre des Hommes provides trauma work for children and young people and helps them find their way back into life.
+Traumatic events such as violence, war, or natural disasters, as well as humiliation and social injustice, can traumatize children and young people.
+Terre des Hommes provides trauma support for children and young people, helping them find their way back to life.

 Your donation helps!